-This Policy is a summary that describes Crossroads Law's privacy practices and policies governing this website with respect, but not limited to, the collection, use, storage, and disclosure of personal information and is applicable to all visitors to, and users of, this Website.
-This Policy may be revised from time to time to reflect changes in legal or regulatory policies, or our procedures regarding personal information and post the revised version of the Policy on this Website.
-Upon initial posting to the Website, the revised Policy will come into effect without further notice.
+This Policy summarizes the privacy practices and policies governing Crossroads Law’s website (the “Website”) with respect, but not limited to, the collection, use, storage, and disclosure of personal information and is applicable to all visitors and users of this Website.
+From time to time, this Policy may be revised to reflect any changes in legal or regulatory policies or internal procedures regarding personal information.
+Any revisions to this Policy will be posted on the Website and will come into effect without further notice.

 Privacy and this Website

-Consent may be implied or expression.
-If you choose to provide Crossroads Law with any personal information, you are consenting to Crossroads Law use of that personal information either to contact you or for any other purpose that is reasonably connected to your provision of your personal information.
-If reasonable to do so, or if you request ongoing provision of information, after our initial response, we may communicate further with you with information that may be useful, but, unless not required by law, we will include instructions on how to terminate receiving such further information.
-We may share your personal information with our employees or contractors if reasonable to do so, having regard to the purposes for which you have provided us with your information.
-It is important that any information you provide to us is up to date and accurate.
+Consent may be implied or expressed.
+If you choose to provide Crossroads Law with any personal information, you are consenting to Crossroads Law’s use of that personal information either to contact you or for any other purpose that is reasonably connected to the provision of your personal information.
+If reasonable to do so or if you’ve asked for ongoing information, we may continue to communicate with you after our initial response.
+However, we will always include instructions on how to stop receiving further communications from us – unless we are not required to do so by law.
+It is important that any information you provide to us is current and accurate.
 Therefore, if you have provided personal information to us, we request that you keep us informed of any changes.

-If you do not agree with the contents of this Policy, or to our collection, use, disclosure and management of your personal information as described in this Policy, then you may not access or use this Website.
+If you do not agree with the contents of this Policy, or to the collection, use, disclosure, and management of your personal information as described in this Policy, then you may not access or use this Website.

-It is our policy to collect, use and disclose personal information only with consent, but we may use or disclose your personal information without your knowledge or consent where required to or permitted to by applicable laws, regulations, or by the rules of professional conduct governing the legal profession.
-We do not sell your personal information to any third party.
+It is our policy to collect, use, and disclose personal information only with consent.
+However, we may use or disclose your personal information without your knowledge or consent where required or permitted by applicable laws, regulations, or by the rules of professional conduct governing the legal profession.
+We will not sell your personal information to any third-party.

 Privacy and Email Communication with Crossroads Law and its Personnel

-We may have in force acceptable use policies with respect to our computers, systems and email received by and sent from Crossroads Law In enforcing any such policies, we reserve the right to intercept and review the contents of email communications, including any personal information provided, authors or originators of email messages.
-In utilizing email as a means of communication with Crossroads Law, you consent to any interception and monitoring as described herein.
+Crossroads Law has acceptable use policies in force with respect to our computers, systems and communications received or sent via email.
+In enforcing such policies, we reserve the right to intercept and review the contents of email communications, including any personal information provided, authors or originators of email messages.
+In communicating with Crossroads Law via email, you consent to any interception and monitoring as described herein.

-The laws related to solicitor client privilege apply to our collection, use or disclosure of personal information via email and this website.
+The laws related to solicitor-client privilege apply to the collection, use, or disclosure of personal information via email and this Website.

 Accessing Personal Information

-Please note that our website may contain links to other websites, which are provided as a convenience for Website visitors only.
-Third party websites will have their own privacy policies and practices, which you should review before providing them with your personal information, and we are not be responsible for such third parties, their websites, or their privacy practices, policies, or actions.
+Please note this Website may contain links to other websites, which are provided as a convenience for Website visitors only.
+Third party websites will have their own privacy policies and practices, which you should review before providing them with your personal information.
+We are not responsible for such third parties, their websites, or their privacy practices, policies, or actions.
 Further, we are not responsible for how third parties collect, use, or disclose your personal information.

-For further information with respect to our privacy practices, or with respect to inquiries concerning personal information about you in our custody or control, or to update or correct your information, you may contact us at firstname.lastname@example.org.
+For further information with respect to our privacy practices, inquiries concerning personal information about you that is within our custody or control, or to update or correct your information, please contact us at email@example.com.

-All use of this Website is subject to the following Terms and Conditions.
-If you do not agree with these Terms and Conditions, please do not access or use this Website.
+The use of this Website is subject to the following Terms and Conditions.
+If you do not agree with the Terms and Conditions provided herein, please do not access, or use this Website.
 These Terms and Conditions may be revised by Crossroads Law at any time without notice.
 Upon initial posting to the Website, the revised Terms and Conditions will come into effect without further notice.

-In consideration of our permitting you to access and use the website, your use of the Website constitutes your agreement to be bound by these Terms and Conditions.
-Your continued use and access of this Website after any updates or changes to the within Terms and Conditions constitutes your agreement to be bound by these Terms and Conditions as amended.
+In accessing and using this Website, you agree to be bound by these Terms and Conditions.
+Your continued use and access of this Website after any updates or changes to the within Terms and Conditions constitutes your agreement to be bound by the same as amended.

 TERMS AND CONDITIONS

-The materials contained on this site are provided solely for informational purposes only.
-These materials may constitute general information relating to areas of law.
-They do not constitute legal advice or other professional advice of any kind and you may not rely on the contents of this website for such purposes.
+The materials contained on this Website are provided for informational purposes only and may constitute general information relating to areas of law.
+The materials do not constitute legal advice or other professional advice of any kind, and you may not rely upon the contents of this Website for such purposes.

-The contents of the website do not necessarily represent the opinions of Crossroads Law, or any of its lawyers, personnel, or its clients.
+The contents of the website do not necessarily represent the opinions of Crossroads Law, our lawyers, personnel, or clients.
 If you require legal advice, you should retain legal counsel to advise you.
-If you would like to retain Crossroads Law, please contact us and will be pleased to discuss how we can assist you.
 A solicitor-client relationship will only arise between you and our firm if we specifically and expressly agree to act for you, and not before or otherwise.
+If you would like to retain Crossroads Law, please contact us at firstname.lastname@example.org, and we would be pleased to discuss how we can assist you.

 Confidentiality of Communications

-Crossroads Law does not guarantee, and accepts no liability for, the confidentiality of any communications sent by e-mail or through its website, or otherwise by electronic means, including communications left in voicemail messages on firm telephones.
+Crossroads Law does not guarantee and accepts no liability for the confidentiality of any communications sent by email or through this Website or by any other electronic means - including voicemail communications left on firm telephones.

-Spam filters or other aspects of the operations of technology may prevent communications being delivered or received by Crossroads Law.
-Any electronic communication not subject to a response in return by Crossroads Law should be followed up on to ensure receipt by Crossroads Law.
-Unless specifically requested by you, and agreed by us, or otherwise implemented by us in our own discretion, we do not use encryption in communications.
+Technical aspects like spam filters may interfere with the successful delivery or reception of communications at Crossroads Law.
+Any electronic communication not subject to a response in return by Crossroads Law should be followed up on to ensure receipt.
+Unless specifically requested by you and agreed by us, or otherwise implemented by us at our own discretion, we do not use encryption in communications.

-Crossroads Law and its partners will have no liability for any damage arising from the use or misuse of any information provided on this website.
-The information provided on the website is for informational purposes only and is not a substitute for legal or other professional advice and should not be relied upon as such.
+Crossroads Law and its partners will have no liability for any damage arising from the use or misuse of any information provided on this Website.
+The information provided on this Website is for informational purposes only and is not a substitute for legal or other professional advice and should not be relied upon as such.

 Copyright and Trademarks